Lavinium: Legend and history

 According to Roman mythology, which links Lavinium more securely to Rome, the city was named by Aeneas in honor of Lavinia, daughter of Latinus, king of the Latins, and his wife, Amata.
 Aeneas reached Italy and there fought a war against Turnus, the leader of the local Rutuli people.
 Aeneas founded not Rome but rather Lavinium, the main centre of the Latin league, from which the people of Rome sprang.
 Aeneas thus links the royal house of Troy with the early Roman royal house.

 The foundation of Lavinium and the Rutulian war are both mentioned prominently in Virgil's Aeneid.

 In ancient times Lavinium had a close association with the nearby Laurentum.
 According to Livy, in the eighth century BC, when Romulus and Titus Tatius jointly ruled Rome, the ambassadors of the Laurentes came to Rome, but were beaten by Tatius' relatives.
 The Laurentes complained, but Tatius accorded more weight to the influence of his relatives than to the injury done the Laurentes.
 When Tatius afterwards visited Lavinium to celebrate an anniversary sacrifice, he was slain in a tumult.
 Romulus declined to go to war and instead renewed the treaty between Rome and Lavinium.

-In 509 BC, after the overthrow of the Roman monarchy, one of Rome's first two consuls Lucius Tarquinius Collatinus was convinced to leave Rome because of his relation to the kings.
+In 509 BC, after the overthrow of the Roman monarchy, one of Rome's first two consuls Lucius Tarquinius Collatinus was coerced into leaving Rome because of his relation to the kings.
 He voluntarily went into exile in Lavinium.

 In around 488 BC, Lavinium was captured by an invading army of the Volsci, led by Gaius Marcius Coriolanus and Attius Tullus Aufidius.